KunyiE1/sTopMG-master/README.md

 The installation time is about 1 minutes.

-## Simple Manual for Getting Started with sTopMG
+## Manual for Getting Started with sTopMG
 ### Run sTopMG on a toy dataset
 After TopPIC is successfully built(or you can only build topmg by run topmg in IDE like Clion) You can simply run sTopMG on a toy(demo) dataset with command line: